 If something comes up and you are not able to complete the course during your course access period, just shoot us an email and let us know that you need more time.

-This course is approved for 5.5 CLE credits.
+This online litigation paralegal training course is approved for 5.0 CLE credits.

-In addition to the course lessons, your course includes templates and forms that you will be able to download and use right away on your own cases.
+In addition to the course lessons, your course includes case management templates and forms that you will be able to download and use right away on your own cases.
 Some of those include:

 - Index to Deposition Prep Notebook